kechcole/kechcole/README.md

 - 🔭 I’m currently working on Django projects such as User Management and Authentication, REST API Development, Geo-Django App.
 - 🌱 I’m currently learning AWS Cloud Computing, Tableau and React
 - 👯 I’m looking to collaborate on web mapping and data science projects with interests in Agriculture, Urban Planning, Demography , Climate Change Mitigation and Humanintarian fields.
-- 💬 Ask me about Web GIS🗺️ 🗾 , Remote Sensing🛰️, Machine Learning, AI, Dashboards, FOSS4G
+- 💬 Ask me about Web GIS and Spatial Data Science.

+#### Know me more
 - 😄 Pronouns: He/him
 - ⚡ Fun fact: Playing with Linux.